[Extended] Arts and Culture Resilience Package (ACRP) Operating Grant

 NAC-Commissioned Training Programmes

-To complement the open grant component of the CDSA, NAC is commissioning local arts organisations and arts practitioners to conceptualise and deliver training programmes that are relevant and will be beneficial for the continued professional development of arts SEPs and employees of arts organisations.
-The programmes will be complimentary and we encourage you to apply for the CDSA to attend these courses commissioned by NAC.
+To complement the open grant component of the CDSA, NAC commissioned 31 local arts organisations and arts practitioners to conceptualise and deliver training programmes that are relevant and will be beneficial for the continued professional development of arts SEPs and employees of arts organisations.
+The list of NAC-commissioned training programmes and detailed information can be accessed here.

 Other Training Programmes

 Other than the NAC-commissioned training programmes, NAC has also collated possible online courses for the arts sector below.
 These focus on courses by our local arts institutions, tertiary institutions, as well as a handful of courses from overseas providers.
 The courses listed are not intended to be prescriptive or exhaustive, but rather will serve as a first point of reference for further training opportunities in areas such as Digital Technology, Entrepreneurship, Audience Engagement or Art-form Specific courses.
 Interested applicants can seek out the respective courses to gather more details on course content and fees.
 As the lists will be updated on a regular basis, and NAC understands that a number of training providers are in the process of shifting their courses online, do refer back to the NAC website regularly for further information.